 With time, you might notice that you have fewer nightmares to talk about, and they are less distressing to you altogether.
 That’s a big sign that all your hard work in therapy is paying off.

-Some mental health symptoms make each day difficult, leading to substance use and abuse as a coping mechanism.
+Depression and anxiety symptoms have the potential to make each day difficult, leading to substance use and abuse as a coping mechanism.
 In therapy, you will learn helpful coping skills designed to replace harmful ones.

 Your therapist may introduce coping skills one by one, allowing you to try them out and see what works.
 Skills often taught in therapy include:

 Not all coping skills work for everyone, so it’s important to try them out for yourself.